Cliffs of Moher Super Tour

 CLIFFS OF MOHER

-After reaching Ennistymon, we will turn back inland to visit 2 more of our unique stops on this fantastic Cliffs of Moher Tour.
+When we reach Ennistymon, we will once again do something unique on this fantastic Cliffs of Moher Tour.
 Passing through small villages like Corofin.
 We choose this route due to the abundance of animals and farm activity that you will see.
 Lots of horses, sheep and cattle on the way.
 This route also takes us back into the Burren National park passing some amazing lakes and offering up some stunning views over the landscape.

 During our 30-minute top at Kilmacduagh Monastery, you will have the opportunity to take pictures of a 12th century round tower and an abundance of 11th to 13th century ruins.
 Kilmacduagh monastery is considered to have the finest collection of early Christian monastic building in all of Ireland.
-Round towers at monastic sites in Ireland are very rare.
+Something only seen on Glendalough tours from Dublin.
+Round towers at monastic sites in Ireland are very rare and this is one of the best examples in Ireland.
 And we think this round tower that is leaning over by more than 2 feet is extremely unique.
 This stop is an amateur photographer dream.

 Before heading back to Dublin, we will stop in Loughrea for 30 minutes.
-We stop next to the lake.
-And on a sunny day, this makes for a truly wonderful memory of small town Ireland.
-Loughrea is a town with a wonderful and old history.
+On a sunny day, this makes for a truly wonderful memory of small town Ireland.
 Dating back to Strongbow and the Norman invasion in 1236.
+This town is a great example of the Norman invasion in Ireland.
+We will be stopping right next to the lake for our last stretch of legs and toilet break.
 Besides taking pictures of the lake, you will have the opportunity to stock on on food and drink for the drive back to Dublin as this is our last stop for the day.

 Arrive back in Dublin around 7:30pm